aniwal12/startup/README.md

 - Ability to create recipe requests.
 - Ability to share recipes with other users.
 ### Technologies
 - **HTML** - Uses correct HTML structure.
-One page for login and one for sending and requesting recipes.
+One page for login, one for user recipes, one for sending recipes, and one for requesting recipes.
 - **CSS** - Style application to look good accross various devices and screen sizes, use good whitespace, and have good color contrast.
 - **JavaScript** - Provide login, display recipes, display option to send/request recipes from other users, display recipe requests.
 - **Web Service** - Backend service with endpoints for: